vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-12-iou-present-value-money.md

 power to protect what is stored and their integrity matter greatly.

-Referencing the generally accepted method of sorting money systems, this is also called, _commodity backed money._ In 100% commodity- backed money, the money in use is a receipt for a commodity that exists in the present and that is in storage somewhere.
+Referencing the generally accepted method of sorting money systems, this is also called, _commodity backed money._ In 100% commodity-backed money, the money in use is a receipt for a commodity that exists in the present and that is in storage somewhere.

 Today, there are no 100% commodity receipt money systems in